shamansir/shamansir.github.io/CV/ProjectsList.md

 Tags: #functional-programming, #purescript, #svg

 ### Almost Finished (at least looks like it)

 #### Noodle

-Visual Programming for producing Generative Art and more, with CLI & Web & VR (planned) frot-ends, written in PureScript
+Visual Programming for producing Generative Art and more, with CLI & Web & VR (planned) front-ends, written in PureScript

 Status: Almost Finished (at least looks like it)